When is The Split series 2 on TV?

 After a bit of a hiatus, The Split returns for a second series – but it’s right back into the action with a new divorce case and plenty of drama for the Defoe and Stern families.

-Written by Abi Morgan of The Hour, series two will see Hannah Stern (Nicola Walker) trying to navigate her relationship with husband Nathan (Stephen Mangan) and recover from his infidelity, while also embarking on her own passionate affair with Christie (Barry Atsma).
+Written by Abi Morgan of The Hour, series two sees Hannah Stern (Nicola Walker) trying to navigate her relationship with husband Nathan (Stephen Mangan) and recover from his infidelity, while also embarking on her own passionate affair with Christie (Barry Atsma).

 Here’s what you need to know…